tznind/DigitalRainScreensaver/README.md

 Building requires the [dotnet sdk](https://dotnet.microsoft.com/en-us/download).

-Publish with the application:
+After installing the SDK open a Terminal and navigate to the folder you checked out the code in and run:

 ```
 dotnet publish -c Release -r win-x64 --self-contained true -p:PublishSingleFile=true -o publish
 ```

-Rename `.exe` to `.scr`
+This will create a file called `MatrixScreensaver.exe` rename `.exe` to `.scr`

-Right click the .scr file and choose 'Install'
+In File Explorer, right click the .scr file and choose 'Install'